sroehling/FutureBudget/Retirement Simulator/asset.md

 ### Current Asset Value

-An [asset][asset]'s current value provides a "snapshot" of the asset as of the [start date][resultsTimeFrame] for calculating results.
+An [asset][asset]'s current value provides a "snapshot" of the asset as of the [start date][resultsTimeFrame] for calculating forecast results.
 If the purchase date of the asset is before the [start date][resultsTimeFrame], the current value provides an estimate of the asset's value as of this start date.
+If a current value is not provided, the asset value as of the start date will be estimated as the original purchase price along with any appreciation or depreciation (see below) between the purchase date and start date.

-However, if the purchase date is after the start date (e.g., for an asset you plan to purchase in the future), a current value is not needed.
+However, if the purchase date is after the start date (e.g., for an house or car you plan to purchase in the future), a current value is not needed.

 ### Appreciation and Depreciation